 - Pet Moving: You can’t move away and just leave your pet behind, but how are you going to get them abroad?
 Moving a pet to the USA is complicated, sure, but there is no reason you can’t bring them if you know what you are doing.
 Read up on the processes and procedures and follow them to the letter.
 Get vaccinations, pet passports and arrange transport.
 Do everything right, plan things early and you’ll have no trouble moving your pet to the USA.

-- Banking: In order to do anything the US, you’ll need cash.
+- Banking: In order to do anything in the US, you’ll need cash.
 While most banks are international, your British account and card will incur fees for overseas use.
 Setup a US bank account as early as possible.
 This will save you time and allow for easier transactions when sorting other items on your list, like property and insurance.

 At Gerson Relocation, our services cover everything, including help finding property, sorting insurances and moving your pet.
 If you think you need some help getting the essentials ready, we’re the team for you.

 Further reading: You may also like to read this article on the key stages of an international move process.